rafalp/Misago/dev-docs/new-apps.md

     pass

+# Private thread owner change is a feature
+class PrivateThreadOwnerChangeView(View):
+    pass

-# Account is not a model, but "forum account" is a feature
+# Account is not a model, but it's a feature
 class AccountPreferencesView(View):
     ...
 ```